Verbweaver/verbweaver/DESIGN.md

 ##### Editor

 The Editor panel allows the user to edit files.
 This allows the user to write content and designs.
 The files they are editing are the same files in the Git repository for the Project that are also represented by the Graph view and compose the Tasks.
-As such, any changes they make in the editor should automatically be reflected in the Graph and in Threads for project management purposes.
+As such, any changes they make in the editor should automatically be reflected in the Graph and in Tasks for project management purposes.

 Use the open-source projects "Visual Studio Code" and "Obsidian" as inspiration when designing the interface of the Editor.